Scarborough Newcomer Settlement Collective

 About Us

-The Scarborough Newcomer Settlement Collective (SNSC) is a service delivery improvement (SDI) project which is exploring new ways to make planning and funding decisions for newcomer service delivery in Scarborough by creating a model of community-based participatory governance.
+The Scarborough Newcomer Settlement Collective (SNSC) is a service delivery improvement (SDI) project, funded by IRCC, which is exploring new ways to make planning and funding decisions for newcomer service delivery in Scarborough by establishing a framework for inclusive community and evidence-based decision-making.

 Ultimately, the project aims to: